JFrog CLI Control Manager

 • Automatically fetch and use the latest version with jfcm use latest

-• Define named aliases (e.g., prod, dev) for specific versions
+• Define named aliases (for example, prod, dev) for specific versions

 • Link locally built jf binaries for testing